MoD freezes all new spending as budgets spiral out of control

 The Ministry of Defence has frozen new capital spending for two months as it struggles with the impact of soaring prices on its budget, The Telegraph can reveal.

-The ban on spending started in early February and will last to the end of March, throwing into doubt long-planned projects which were due for approval before the next financial year.
+The ban on spending started in early February and will last until the end of March, throwing into doubt long-planned projects that were due for approval before the next financial year.

 Inflation has pushed up the prices of defence contracts since budgets were set.
 Last autumn’s Armed Forces pay rise in effect had to be funded from the MoD capital budget and both factors are understood to have contributed to the need for the freeze.